amm009uk/MultiSensor/README.md

 You don't need all the sensors.
 Each sensor may be disabled/enabled through MultiSensor\src\User.h

 Each sensor sends its own MQTT message.

+Finding IP Address:
+    To get a devices IP address you can try the mDNS method of using <unique ID.local> in your browser but this doesn't always work.
+Alternatively you can send a blank MQTT message as defined in user.h at "IP_REQUEST".
+	The device will respond with another MQTT message such as IP/Reply/<unique ID> with the IP address in the payload.

 -------------------------------------------------------------------------------------------------------------
 ## Pin Connections